ux + product design

 Since our product is highly interactive, sketching really helped us understand the mechanism as we designed different components of the box.
 We made multiple sketches, and kept improving the design as we prototype and iterate.

-We made our first low-fidelity prototype out of cardboard for easy troubleshooting, making it easy to adjust any basic mechanism of the box. like the size.
+We made our first low-fidelity prototype out of cardboard for easy troubleshooting and adjustments like the size and the basic mechanism of the box.

-We then laser-cut plywood and acrylic, and added the electronic components in the next iteration so that we can test out the interactive components like the limit switch and LED.
+Then we made our second prototype with laser-cut plywood and acrylic, adding electronic components so that we can test out the interactive parts like the limit switch and LED.

 In our third and final prototype, we made final adjustments to some components of the box, and improved the visual appearance of the box before bringing it to Christina.